fabscale/ember-cognito-identity/README.md

 Interact with AWS Cognito from your Ember app.

-Requires Ember 3.11+, as it uses the new element modifiers.
+Requires Ember 3.13+, as it uses `@tracked` and glimmer components.

 ## Installation